jrhughes90/Fingerprint-Auth0-marketplace/pre-user-registration-action/installation_guide.md

   }

   try {
-    // Using the request ID, get the complete identification event from Fingerprint Server API const { FingerprintJsServerApiClient, Region } = require("@fingerprintjs/fingerprintjs-pro-server-api");
+    // Using the request ID, get the complete identification event from the Fingerprint Server API const { FingerprintJsServerApiClient, Region } = require("@fingerprintjs/fingerprintjs-pro-server-api");
     // Use your Fingerprint application's region and Secret API Key const client = new FingerprintJsServerApiClient({